 Eligibility determinations are specific to each child:

-If you suspect a child or student has a disability:
+If you suspect a child or student may need our services:

-For children at least two and a half years of age, but not yet age-eligible for kindergarten, contact our transition coordinator at 765-342-6641, Ext 1033
+- For children at least two and a half years of age, but not yet age-eligible for kindergarten, contact our directors (see below.)

-For students who are eligible for kindergarten through age 21, contact your child’s teacher or building administrator to discuss your concerns and explore the steps to be taken.
-If your child is not enrolled in public school, you should contact the building administrator in the building your child would attend if enrolled.
+- For students who are eligible (kindergarten through age 21), contact your child’s teacher or building administrator to discuss your concerns and explore the steps to be taken.
+If your child is not enrolled in public school, please contact our directors (see below.)

 For questions, please contact: